 In 1991 there arose a need for a baby, whose mother was headed to prison, to be taken in at The Home.
-Sandy and Jerry subsequently began what is now called the Born Free Ministry where at any time there are eight to 12 newborns and toddlers (and sometimes more!) that take residence in our Angel House.
-The most we have had at one time was 22 under the age of two.
+Sandy and Jerry subsequently began what is now called Born Free Ministries where at any time there are eight to 12 newborns and toddlers (and sometimes more!) that take residence in our Angel House.
+The most we have had at one time was 25 under the age of two.
 We take partial custody of these “angels” while their mothers are incarcerated and take them to visit their moms on a weekly basis – the children are returned to the mothers/families at the end of their sentence.
-There have been nearly 700 to come through Born Free with more coming and going every month.
+There have been over 700 to come through Born Free Ministries with more coming and going every month.

 The heartbeat of the ministry is The Blessing House, where the severely handicapped are housed, these wonderful extensions of heaven will touch your soul at it’s core and that is why Sandy saw fit to put the word “blessing” in the name of their dorm.
 If you have never taken a tour of the facilities of The Home, you really must come and see what we are talking about.
 You haven’t really lived until you have seen the smiles of George, Lance and others or experienced a hug from Rosie and James.